 Response: According to the Act, employee means a person employed at workplace for any work on regular, temporary, adhoc or daily basis, either directly or through an agent including a contractor, with or without the knowledge of the principal employer, whether for remuneration or not, or voluntary basis, includes, co-worker, contract employee, probationer, trainee, apprentice etc.

-Q: What if the victim states that the IC decision is not fair, can the HR or mgmt intervene to have fair call.
+Q: What if the victim states that the IC decision is not fair, can the HR or mgmt intervene to take a fair call.

 Response: The victim may appeal at the Civil Courts in case; he/she is of the opinion that the recommendations provided by the IC are not satisfactory.

-Q: Also if a person in the IC has grudges with the victim, may not want to help the victim, how can such cases be handled of biases from the IC, if any.
+Q: Also, if a person in the IC has grudges with the victim, he/she may not want to help the victim, how can such cases be handled due to biases from the IC, if any.

 Response: The complainant has the rights to request in writing with the reason for requesting the change in a specific IC member.
 The same will be considered by the IC team if reason is justified.

 The IC needs to be a neutral and an unbiased forum – it is important to involve the external member for their unbiased judgement too.
 Together, the IC then needs to hear the complaint and provide the recommendation to the Management.